 We sell our subscription services primarily through our direct sales organization.
 We also sell services through managed service providers and resale partners.
 We also generate revenues from certain professional services and from training of customers and partner personnel, through both our direct team and indirect channel sales.
-Revenues from our direct sales organization represented 81% and 82% of our total revenues for the three months ended March 31, 2020 and 2019, respectively.
+Revenues from our direct sales organization represented 80% and 81% of our total revenues for each of the three and nine months ended September 30, 2020, and 81% and 82% for the three and nine months ended September 30, 2019, respectively.
 For purposes of calculating revenues from our direct sales organization, revenues from systems integrators and managed services providers are included as part of the direct sales organization.